JavierGravex/Portfolio/README.md

 ## About Me

-Senior Computer Science student at UTRGV with real-world experience building AI-powered applications, interactive data visualizations, and research tools.
-I work at the intersection of Python development and applied AI — using tools like the OpenAI API and LangChain to build things that actually solve problems.

-Bilingual English/Spanish.
-TEDx speaker.
-Currently open to entry-level roles in AI engineering, data analysis, and Python development.
+Computer Science graduate and Software Engineer specializing in AI-integrated applications and interactive data platforms.
+I have led development teams to build tools like SmartApply, an AI assistant utilizing the OpenAI API.
+From architecting ETL workflows for research datasets to maintaining focus and precision in high-stakes clinical environments, I bring a commitment to reliability and clear, bilingual (Spanish, English) communication to every project.
+I am currently seeking full-time opportunities in software engineering, AI automation, and data analysis.

 ---